bx3/shannon_cpp/README.md

 **-t** specifies the number of running processes (1 threads per process).

 **-g** controls the read subsampling at components partition step.
 It has a great impact on the running speed when input read files are large, since the partitioned reads are later used for multibridging.
 Setting it to 0 disables subsample operation; otherwise a higher **g** tends to keep more reads.
-For read i, the sampling is based on the formula P_i(KEEP) = min(1, g/read_count_for_read_i), if it is not known, using 50-100 to avoid lossing too much reads (note it has same interpretation as trinity --normalize_max_read_cov inside in silico part)
+For read i, the sampling is based on the formula P_i(KEEP) = min(1, g/mean_kmer_count), if it is not known, using 50-100 to avoid lossing too much reads (note it has same interpretation as trinity --normalize_max_read_cov inside in silico part).
+Shannon does not test all kmer in the read for 'mean_kmer_count', the default is 3, user can change it with argument '--read_num_feature'.

-**-m** specifies max amount of memory allowed for Shannon in the multi-bridge step, to prevent process crushing due to memory overflow.
-User can indicate the memory value using number of byte (like 1234), or using a number with unit (1k,1M,1G,1T).
-Notice, this memory limit is only effective in the multi-bridge step, and it manages the number of working processes to prevent memory crashing due to too many processes working at the same time.
+**-m** specifies max amount of memory allowed for Shannon in the multi-bridge step to prevent crushing due to memory overflow.
+User can indicate the memory value using number of byte (like '1234'), or using a number with unit (1k,1M,1G,1T).
+Notice, this memory limit is only effective in the multi-bridge step by managing the number of working processes to prevent too many of them running at the same time.

-**-u** number of parallel passed to linux sort function.
+**-u** specifies number of parallel within the linux sort function.
 Sorting a large file consumes a lot of memory, and linux kernel migth silently kill the process if the system is severely out of memory.
 Set the number to 8 if more than 100G is available.
 One way to check if the process is silently killed by system is to check if the file (kmer_unfiltered_sorted) is empty in the output directory.

 ### CMD\<partition>
 Given a large noisy fasta-reads, CMD\<partition> performs error correction, and partitions the reads into multiple components.
 Each component contains two files, a kmer file which holds all error-corrected kmer and read files which selectively include original input reads for that component depending on the partition algorithm.